-These easy Air Fryer French Fries are a super healthy way to enjoy this popular potato side dish!
+These easy homemade Air Fryer French Fries are a super healthy way to enjoy this popular potato side dish!
 Use fresh russet potatoes or frozen french fries depending on what you have on hand, both will turn out wonderfully crisp and tasty!!

-Air Fryer French Fries Recipe
+Homemade Air Fryer French Fries

 This is one of those most basic of recipes, and a great start if you're new to using your air fryer.
 Or a must have if you have yet to make yourself up a batch of some crispy, homemade french fries!

 These fantastic fries can be made with little to no oil in any air fryer brand machine you have.
 The fries shown here were made with no oil whatsoever, my preferred method for air fryer fries!!